permaweb/ao-cookbook/src/tutorials/getting-started/messaging.md

 aos>
 ```

-You are now actively communicating with `Morpheus` and have received a response.
-You're ready to move on to the next step in the tutorial.
+You are now using your own process to communicate with Morpheus, another parallel process running in ao.
+You're now ready to move on to the next step in the tutorial.

 ### Step 6: Sending Messages with Tags

-## END OF COMMIT FEB 10TH 2024 (10:36 AM EST)
+## END OF COMMIT FEB 10TH 2024 (10:49 PM EST)

 <!-- #### Understanding Tags in aos Messages